Connect with us

 D3 Football Players Who Made it to The NFL

-While most NFL players come from Division 1 NCCA football programs, there’s been a handful who’ve defied the odds.
+While most NFL players come from Division 1 NCCA football programs, a handful have defied the odds.

 Sam Mills and more Division 3 football players who made it to the NFL